 Frequently Asked Questions

 The screen in the app from which an emergency call is made displays the address entered at time of creation.
-Minimizing the call window during the call will display the contact detail screen again with the address.
-This will assist the user in remembering and communicating the location to the distant emergency operator during what will likely be a traumatic experience.
+Minimizing the phone call window during the call will display the contact detail screen again with the address.
+This will assist the user in remembering and communicating the location to the emergency operator during what will likely be a traumatic experience.

 DistantEmergency utilizes a proprietary database built using publicly available contact and coverage area data from sources such as Department of Homeland Security (DHS), Federal Communications Commission (FCC), agencies’ public records, municipal map data and direct outreach to agencies' leadership.